Devil May Cry 3 (manga): Code 2: Vergil

 Once Dante defeats the demon in question, the Mad Hatter toys with Dante, and tries to convince Dante give the sealed demon a name.
 Dante, however, sees through the Mad Hatter's attempts to do so, inquiring as to just what will happen if he does; the Mad Hatter refuses to answer.
 However, before this can go any further, Vergil arrives and almost instantly releases the third of the four seals; Vergil broke the second seal, on Greed, before arriving at the church.
 Per usual, Vergil allows the demon to choose a name for itself, and it chooses Sloth.
 After conversing with Dante, exchanging several threats of mortal injury with him in the process, Vergil reveals his plan of raising the Temen-ni-gru, thus opening the gate of the demon world.
 When Dante declares his intent on stopping Vergil, Vergil then proceeds to taunt Dante by showing him the half of the amulet that Alice stole earlier, prompting him to attack.
 However, after a quick battle, in which Vergil trounces Dante, Vergil throws his brother's half back to him; Vergil then taunts Dante again, stating that he could retrieve the amulet from him whenever he wanted.
 This chapter concludes with Arkham preparing to start the ritual to raise the Temen-ni gru.

 Code 3: Lady

-There was supposed to had been a third volume titled "Code: 3" that was hinted at the end of volume 2, but for unknown reasons it was never released.
+There was supposed to be a third volume titled "Code 3: Lady" that was hinted at the end of volume 2, but for unknown reasons it was never released.